|

 lay.

-Then Legolas, following her lead, drew his white knife and began
+Following her lead, Legolas drew his white knife and began removing

-removing heads and arms with surgical precision; and Eowyn, at
+heads and arms with surgical precision; Eowyn, at his side, continued

 "Quickly, Valandil," said Legolas, "see if you